Robin Law

 Robin C. C. Law (born 1944) is a British Africanist and since 2009 Emeritus Professor of the History of Africa at the University of Stirling.

 He obtained a BA degree in Literae Humaniores at the University of Oxford in 1967 and a PhD in History at the University of Birmingham in 1972.
-As a researcher, he worked at the University of Lagos, Nigeria (1966–1969) and at the Centre of West African Studies of the University of Birmingham (1970–1972).
+As a researcher, he worked at the University of Lagos, Nigeria (1966–1969), and at the Centre of West African Studies of the University of Birmingham (1970–1972).
 He joined the University of Stirling in 1972, and was subsequently Lecturer, Senior Lecturer, and Reader, becoming Professor of African History in 1993.
 He was a Visiting Fellow at the African Studies Centre Leiden (1993–1994), and a visiting professor at York University, Canada (1996–1997) and the Hebrew University of Jerusalem (2000–2001).

+On 3 April 2009, at the University of Texas at Austin, Law was presented with a book produced in his honour, with chapters placing his scholarship in its historiographical context.
+Titled The Changing Worlds of Atlantic Africa: Essays in Honor of Robin Law, the volume was edited by Toyin Falola and Matt D. Childs.

-Law received the Distinguished Africanist award of the African Studies Association of the UK for 2010.
+Law received the Distinguished Africanist award of the African Studies Association of the UK (ASAUK) for 2010.